University of Silesia in Katowice: Location

 Uniwersytet Śląski w Katowicach has facilities in four cities in the region: Katowice, Sosnowiec, Cieszyn and Chorzów.
 The majority of facilities are in Katowice; the main campus is in the city center.

-The university is in the center of a highly urbanized and ethnically complex region, the Metropolitan Association of Upper Silesia.
+The university is in the center of a highly urbanized and ethnically complex region, the Metropolis GZM.
 Heavy industry is a significant influence, and ecological challenges are formidable.
 The university tries to maintain close links with local industries and Silesian traditions.